Is Your Sleep Schedule Ruining Your Social Life: Learn about Delayed Sleep Phase Syndrome Today!

 What are the modern treatments of DSPS that can work for all age groups?

 While behavior modification, of course, helps in the correction of sleep-wake time in adults and children, in case of adults who have been suffering from DSPS for a long time, simple behavior modification can be difficult without external aid.

-To treat the chronically delayed onset of sleep, you will need a treatment plan.
+To treat the chronically delayed onset of sleep, you will need either a good mattress such are those that you’ll find in our top 10 best mattress reviews or a treatment plan.
 Your treatment plan will require:

 - Bright light therapy – this is when a patient needs a bright blue light of around 2000 lux hour in the morning.
 The exposure to bright light causes wakefulness and alertness in the mornings.
 It drives away sleepiness to a considerable degree.
 Doctors usually determine the frequency of the light contact in the patients.
 During the evening, the patients usually refrain from all kinds of light exposure.
 For better effects, expert therapists often complement bright light therapy in the morning with no-bright light exposure in the evenings.
 The lack of enough light in the evening time prevents melatonin secretion.
 Experts usually ask their patient to opt for warm white lights or yellow lights (monochromatic non-blue light LEDs) in their bedrooms and evening hangouts.
 The stimulation with bright light helps in the suppression of melatonin in the mornings and the regulation of exposure in the evenings prevents the exposure.
 Melatonin stimulates proper sleep onset at the correct time.